 - Make the batter: Add the dry ingredients to the bowl of wet ingredients.
 Use a spatula to stir until just combined.
 There should be no dry pockets of flour, but there will be blueberry and pea-sized flour lumps when mixed to the desired consistency.

 - Bake: Pour the batter into the lined loaf pan and bake on a middle oven rack for about 60 minutes.
 You will want to start checking the loaf for doneness at just past 50 minutes.
-The gluten free pumpkin bread is finished when a toothpick inserted at a diagonal into the center of the loaf comes out clean, or with just a few dry crumbs.
+The gluten free pumpkin bread is finished when a toothpick inserted at a diagonal into the center of the loaf comes out clean, or with just a few moist crumbs.

 - Cool: Place the loaf pan with pumpkin bread on a wire cooling rack for 10 minutes.
 Then gently remove the pumpkin bread from the pan using the parchment paper and allow to cool completely on the rack before icing.